 Foam mattresses are well known for their ability to reduce any motion disturbance, and Winkl is reported to perform well for this.
 So if you share a bed with someone who tosses and turns all night or is up every 5 minutes to pee, you won’t feel any of that movement from your side of the bed.

 Are There Any Problems With Winkl Mattresses?

-It’s very easy to find the negative comments in the reviews from customers on the Winkl website.
+It’s very easy to find the negative comments in the reviews from customers on the Winkl website because they’re totally transparent about showing you what their customers have to say.
 I always make sure to take my time reading these because it’s important to highlight any recurring issues as a potential problem to you as a new buyer.

 Now I’m not sure if it’s just because Winkl has only been collecting reviews for a few months, but people don’t actually have anything negative to say about their Winkl mattresses.
 Even in the three star reviews (which is where I find many constructive criticisms tend to lurk instead of in the one star reviews) there wasn’t any trend to report to you.